ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 clicking the `Share` button or typing the link but who's got time to type that, scan the QR code with the expo app and let's go!

-The backend is already provided for you (disappointing, I know) at https://hohoho-backend.herokuapp.com/ so take a look at the [See API documentation below.](#api)
+The backend is already hosted and provided for you at https://hohoho-backend.herokuapp.com/ so take a look at the [See API documentation below.](#api)

 **Seriously**, go read through it **now**